-This is a meal that is so familiar to me that it never occurred to me that some don’t even know what a “boiled dinner” is.
+This old-fashioned boiled ham dinner is a meal that is so familiar to me that it never occurred to me that some don’t even know what a “boiled dinner” is.
 So, today, I am going to demystify and explain the “boiled dinner” as I know it.

 Earlier today, I had a discussion with some friends and acquaintances about their versions of a boiled dinner.
 I learned that, depending on the region of the country you may come from, different meats are used as well as different vegetables.
 For example, someone from the south shore of Nova Scotia makes her boiled dinner with corned beef to which she adds turnips, cabbage, and potatoes.
 Another, in addition to the usual root veggies, adds onion and cabbage in her boiled ham dinner and finishes the cooking process by placing the mixture in the oven for about a half hour.
 Yet another tells me her version of a boiled dinner is either pork and fiddleheads or pork and sauerkraut.
 Essentially, then, we can conclude that a boiled dinner is a cut of meat of some sort, cooked in water to make a broth, to which a variety of vegetables (as many or as few as you like) can be added in the later stages of cooking.
 It’s dinner in one pot!

 I am not so fond of a boiled beef dinner.
 My favorite is the boiled ham dinner, as we refer to it.
 The important thing about the meat is that it should have a bone in it to add to the flavour and it should be cooked slowly.
 The slow cooking process makes the meat very tender.
 Some may fully cook the ham and then remove it and cook the vegetables separately in the broth afterwards.
 I cook the meat and veggies altogether because that’s what my mother and hers before her did.
-The leftover ham can be served cold with salads or scalloped potatoes and it also makes really tasty sandwiches.
+The leftover ham can be used in many ways to extend its usage – casseroles, soups, chowders, sandwiches, etc.

 So, here is my method for making an old-fashioned traditional boiled ham dinner: